polysun/NNEAE/README.md

-# NNEPE
+# NNEAE
-The detailed data informtion and experiments of NNEPE
+The detailed data informtion and experiments of NNEaE